simonlindgren/graphmonster/README.md

 Graphmonster will take an edgelist of twitter-ids, create a graph, and remove noise from it.
 It then uses Node2Vec to find node embeddings, and T-SNE for reducing dimensionality.
 Nodes are coloured by community (Infomap algorithm) and sized by degree.
 Before the graph is visualised as a 2D image, the user manually enters cluster labels in `commlabels.txt` by inspecting `community-identification.txt`, which consists of user info that is retrieved from the Twitter API.

-A valid set of Twitter api credentials must be provided in a python file formatted as `credentials.py`.

 ### Usage

 ```